PlatasSec/nft-marketplace/README.md

   "unique collection identifier and primary key"
   id: ID!
   "user object of creator of collection"
-  creator: User!
+  creator: User
   "whether the collection is allowed to use the marketplace"
   isAllowed: Boolean!
-  "timestamp of item creation"
+  "timestamp of collection creation"
   createdAt: BigInt!
-  "timestamp of last item update"
+  "timestamp of last collection update"
   updatedAt: BigInt!
-  "timestamp of item deletion"
+  "timestamp of collection deletion"
   removedAt: BigInt!
+   "list of tokens of collection"
-}
+  tokens: [Token!]! @derivedFrom(field: "collection") }

 type Trade @entity {